Tips & Tricks: How to prevent and fix common technical issues online

 For example, use rather than

-2. If you wish to replace a file in the Content section of your course, for example, if you have a newer version of the course outline to share with students, we recommend renaming your file before uploading it to D2L.
+2. Rename your file to keep track of document version – If you wish to replace a file in the Content section of your course, for example, if you have a newer version of the course outline to share with students, we recommend renaming your file before uploading it to D2L.
 This will ensure students are able to access the most up-to-date document and prevent situations where their devices or browsers may be pulling up old versions of the file because the information is being cached (stored).
 Click here to see a quick demo on how to change a course file.

-Avoid copying and pasting text with special formatting from Microsoft Word into D2L as it may carry hidden (sometimes bad) html codes which could potentially interfere with the display and behavior of the webpage.
+Try not to copy and paste text with special formatting from Microsoft Word (or other applications) into D2L as it may carry hidden (sometimes bad) html codes which could potentially interfere with the display and behavior of the webpage.
 For example, if you copy and paste formatted text from Word into a D2L quiz, you may end up with questions that show up with inconsistent fonts and sizes.
 On rare occasions, students may experience troubles clicking on the Submit button upon completion of their quiz.

 If most of your information has been drafted in Word and you would like to paste it into D2L rather than retyping, then we would suggest using the “Paste as plain text” option, which will clear the formatting and remove unnecessary html tags.
 There are many ways to do this.
 Here are two methods: